EDUC339

 Seminar: Critical Perspectives, Practice, and Reflection in Teaching and Curriculum

-This small seminar engages students in the study and observation of teaching in all its dimensions, including the role of the teacher, the nuances of classroom interactions, and individual and group learning.
-Careful examination of curriculum materials and classroom practice in specific teaching fields in order to guide practice and to develop students’ diverse perspectives.
+This seminar engages a community of students in the study of teaching in all its dimensions.
+Weekly reflection sessions allow students to explore the role of the teacher, the nuances of classroom interactions, individual and group learning, and building pedagogical relationships with students to support their academic, social, emotional, and identity strengths and needs.
+Careful examination of curriculum materials and classroom practice in specific teaching fields is included, as are methods for promoting student engagement and social justice in education.
 Students also learn about teacher research and the process of gathering data and acting to improve learning.

 Units: 1